TShreek/TShreek/README.md

 ## 🎯 About Me

 Hey there!
 I'm Shreekrishna, a 3rd-year Computer Science student specializing in Cyber Security at M. S. Ramaiah Institute of Technology (CGPA: 8.55).
-I have a strong foundation in programming and a fervent passion for **Game Development**, **UI/UX Design**, and **Cybersecurity**.

-Currently, I'm honing my skills as a **UI/UX Design Intern at Verity Labs** (March 2025 - Present), where I've developed website chat UI frontends, integrated chatbot APIs, and contributed to white papers and branding content.
-I'm eager to leverage my technical expertise and creativity in challenging roles and am always on the lookout for opportunities to innovate and learn. ✨
+I'm passionate about building tools that solve real-world problems and currently exploring how Generative AI can make learning more accessible.
+My goal is to leverage my skills in **Game Development**, **UI/UX Design**, and **Cybersecurity** to create innovative and impactful solutions. ✨

 ---